Trikaldarshi/acoustic_subword_embeddings/README.md

 python cae_rnn.py @cae_rnn_mfcc.txt

+After training the model either with HuBERT or MFCC features, run the following code for exracting the AWEs from the trained CAE-RNN model checkpoints (following code is for HuBERT based AWEs):

+python cal_emb.py @cal_emb.txt

 #### Train Factorisation model

 #### Extraction of ASEs from AWEs and store them (Note: AWEs are derived using HuBERT as input features)